 Hardly the story of woman’s liberation, Fifty Shades of Grey is a book about violence and abuse towards women.
 Its pretty black and white, there in the text.
 Not much grey at all actually.

 To me all of this begs the question, my original question: why are so many women drawn to reading this book?
 Its not coincidence.
 And if what I’m saying is true, why would women be gorging themselves on literature fraught with the abuse of women?

 It makes me wonder how many women readers have a history of sexual abuse.
-Sexual abuse is a horrifying tragedy where someone in power commits sexual acts.
+Sexual abuse is a horrifying tragedy where someone in power commits sexual acts against a minor.
 We all understand the horror of such acts.
 It violates that child in deep and significant ways.
 And as Dan Allender says, its evil’s greatest work because it joins together pleasure and pain.
 Sound familiar?

 The statistics on the sexual abuse of women are hard to calculate.
-But conservative estimates are one in three or one in four.
+But conservative estimates are one in four or one in three.
 That’s a staggering reality!
 And so its not that odd to wonder at how many women readers then are reenacting their abuse?
 How many are drawn into a story of violence and pleasure because it recreates in some way their own unnamed abuse?